On this page:

 The Register of land is the official record for ownership of land in Victoria.

 Based on the Torrens system developed in South Australia in 1858, the Register provides a secure, transparent and simplified framework for land ownership and transactions.
-Read more in About types of land in Victoria.
+Read more about types of land in Victoria.

 The Register is made up of individual records called folios that include the following information: